ramajoballester/UC3M-LP/README.md

 # UC3M-LP

 UC3M-LP dataset is a comprehensive and open-source collection of annotated images for European (Spanish) license plate detection and recognition tasks.
 Researchers and developers are encouraged to use the UC3M-LP dataset to develop and evaluate algorithms for license plate detection, localization, character segmentation, and optical character recognition (OCR).
 The dataset also supports various research areas such as vehicle surveillance, automated toll systems, traffic analysis, and security applications.
+Check the [open-access paper](https://doi.org/10.1016/j.robot.2023.104608).

 It is the largest open-source dataset for European license plate detection and recognition and the first one ever dedicated to Spanish license plates.
 It contains 1975 images from 2547 different vehicles with their corresponding license plate, comprising a total of 12757 plate characters.